 With animated GIFs, file size really is <resolution> X <# of frames>.

 So for example, a GIF of 1,000 pixels high x 800 pixels wide x 200 frames = 800,000 pixels x 200 frames = 160,000,000 bytes (160MB!).

 - To avoid this issue, you want to make each frame as small as possible in Photoshop or whatever your designer used.

 - 960×540 for our wide format is ideal.

 - Second, you can reduce the # of frames per second – something like 5 or 6 per second is fine.

 - Third, you can use a free tool like https://ezgif.com/optimize to reduce the file size by about 40%.

-But they’re big files – and they’re slow to load, especially if you’re using several in a single Riddle.
+But they’re big files – and they’re slow to load, especially if you’re using several in a single riddle.
 (Unless you’re using our new lazy loading option – which also speeds things up.)

-All animated GIFs you upload (or use from Giphy) will automatically be converted to MP4 videos (max file size: 7MB).
+Now, all animated GIFs you upload (or use from Giphy) will automatically be converted to MP4 videos (max file size: 7MB).

 No loss of quality, and a much faster experience, especially for mobile users on slower connections.
 Huzzah!